History of Washington, D.C.: January 6 United States Capitol attack

 In 2021, right-wing demonstrators gathered at a rally in support of President Donald Trump during his alleged attempts to overturn the 2020 United States presidential election attacked the United States Capitol in an effort to prevent Congress from certifying the election's Electoral College results and Trump's rival Joe Biden's victory.

+2025 Federal takeover

+On August 11, 2025, President Donald Trump switched control of the Metropolitan Police Department of the District of Columbia from the city government of Washington, D.C., to the federal government, invoking section 740 of the District of Columbia Home Rule Act.
+Trump also deployed federal law enforcement agencies and the District of Columbia National Guard in response to "rampant crime" in the city.

 Changing demographics

 New migration patterns have appeared.
 Washington has a steadily declining black population, due to many African Americans' leaving the city for suburbs.
 At the same time, the city's Caucasian and Hispanic populations have steadily increased.
 Since 2000 there has been a 7.3% decrease in the African-American population, and a 17.8% increase in the white population.
 In addition, many African Americans are going to the South in a New Great Migration, because of family ties, increased opportunities and lower cost of living.